rita-s/song-popularity-prediction/README.md

 some further work based on the results of this coursework.

 Transform:
-* CSV files were cleaned and filtered to remove everything that is not relevant (e.g. data from earlier period than 2020, unnecessary columns, missing values etc.) by using Python and pandas
+* CSV files were cleaned and filtered
-* Beautiful Soup was used to perform webscrapping
+* Beautiful Soup was used to perform webscrapping (if needed)

 Load:
 * Data was loaded into...